 Do you know why homes everywhere have covered porches?
 It is so people could sit outside at night time and relieve themselves from the heat their home’s trapped all day long.
 As porches became standard, particularly in certain areas of the country, they led to socialization habits that helped smart business owners attract customers.
 By incorporating porches as means of attracting those who wanted to beat the heat, these businesses helped retaining customers with their shaded offerings.

 Last but not least, fans are the global standard way to provide portable air circulation for anyone, from peasants to emperors around the world.
 From palm fronds to folded paper fans, everyone was able to cool themselves, at least for a while, with a hand-held fan.
 Electric fans would not bring people relief until 1882, when New Orleans, Louisiana resident and longtime muggy summer-sufferer Schuyler Skaats Wheeler could take no more heat without relief.

-Today we can enjoy indoor comfort in all sorts of ways, from outdoor air conditioning units to mini ductless split systems, and we rarely have to give the extreme heat a second thought.
+You can call us today for heating and air conditioning repair Mesa.
+We can enjoy indoor comfort in all sorts of ways, from outdoor air conditioning units to mini ductless split systems, and we rarely have to give the extreme heat a second thought.
 The next time your air conditioner breaks, you can rest easy knowing that the Sharp Air repair team will be there soon to give you the relief you need.
 Until we get there, pick up a hand fan, put on your best linen top, and maybe get outdoors and sit on your covered porch to cool off for a bit.